jtod/Sigma16/docs/src/userguide/userguide.md

 * **Welcome** contains some introductory information, release notes, and links.

-* **Examples** contains a collection of assembly language programs, organized by topic.
+* **Examples** contains a collection of assembly language programs organized by topic.
+The simplest examples just use the *Core* part of the architecture, while the *Advanced* examples use additional features.

 * **Modules** shows a summary of all the files and modules you currently have open.
+It also provides buttons allowing you to open files, close them, and select one to work on.

 * **Editor** shows the selected module, where it can be edited.
+You can assemble and execute the selected module.
+To run a program, you'll load it into the Editor (there are several ways to do this), then assemble it and then run it.

 * **Assembler** translates a program from assembly language to machine language, and shows the assembly isting as well as the object code.